shukitchan/ProjectWatchTower/README.md

 ## bitwarden
 * https://bitwarden.com/help/install-on-premise-linux
-  * domain name
+  * provide a domain name
-  * not using let's encrypt, not SSL cert to use, do not generate self-signed SSL cert
+  * not using let's encrypt, not having a SSL cert to use, do not generate self-signed SSL cert
   * need installation key and id
   * Change config.yml in bwdata to use 30080/30443 for ports
 * Self host repo - https://github.com/shukitchan/self-host